 Where special categories of personal data and criminal conviction (and related) personal data is processed, one of the above lawful basis must be met plus one of a further list of more stringent conditions in Art 9 GDPR.
 Special categories of personal data refers to information about an individual’s race; ethnic origin; politics; religion; trade union membership; genetics; biometrics (where used for ID purposes); health; sex life; or sexual orientation.

 There are ten conditions for processing special category data in the GDPR itself and to process criminal conviction personal data you must have legal or official authority.
-Art 10 and Schedule 1 DPA introduce additional conditions and safeguards for processing both categories of personal data (as covered in the derogations section above).
+Section 10 and Schedule 1, DPA introduce additional conditions and safeguards for processing both categories of personal data (as covered in the derogations section above).